2024 Award Recipients

 Furman University - The Furman Advantage: Four-Year Pathway

-The Pathways Program® is an advising program supporting first- and second-year students that is now a graduation requirement for all students at Furman University.
+A student’s four-year pathway begins with the Pathways Program®, which is an advising program supporting first- and second-year students that is a graduation requirement for all students at Furman University.
 The program was designed with the goal of providing all students with a foundation that would promote their wellbeing and success, ensure awareness of available resources, and allow all students to achieve the promise of the Furman Advantage.
-The program consists of a set of four 1-credit, letter-graded courses.
-Students complete one course each term for their first four semesters, thereby totaling four credits by the end of a student’s sophomore year.
-The class meets once per week for 50 minutes and is facilitated by the academic advisor.
-In the first year, the program is co-facilitated with an undergraduate peer mentor in addition to the academic advisor.
-The program is designed to be developmentally appropriate, providing topical content to students at the time when the topics are most directly relevant to their college experience.
+The program consists of a set of four 1-credit, letter-graded courses completed across the first four semesters.
+The class meets once per week for 50 minutes and is facilitated by an academic advisor and, in the first year, co-facilitated with an undergraduate peer mentor.
+Incoming transfer students complete a year-long version of the program covering topics most relevant to transfer students who enter as sophomores or juniors.
+The second component of the four-year pathway at Furman is our Purposeful Pathways program, where each academic department develops programming within their major for juniors and seniors to provide students with exposure to career possibilities, create connections to alumni, and to help students articulate the skills that are developed within the major.
+Together, these programs ensure a seamless transition from the early years of a student’s college experience in which they are exploring their options as undeclared students, to their later years in which they delve deeply into their majors and other areas of interest.

 University of Las Vegas, Nevada - Rebels R.I.S.E.